 The NASA system introduces eight neurogenetic behaviours to establish trust and psychological safety as a foundation for high performance.
 What makes these behaviours different to others (such as those developed from psychometric factors, or organisational values) is that they are based on contemporary social neuroscience and therefore universally relevant in human interactions.

-1. Unify a team with a shared purpose.
+1. Connect a team and create a sense of shared purpose.

 2. Develop individuals relative to their idiosyncratic strengths.